carltonstith/dealership-inventory-management-system/README.md

 ## Prerequisites
 Node and Angular should be installed on your system.
 If it isn't, run `npm install -g @angular/cli`.

+Install [json-server](https://github.com/typicode/json-server) by running `npm install -g json-server`.

 ## Installing the dealership inventory management system

-Clone the project by running `git clone git@github.com:carltonstith/dealership-inventory-management-system.git`
+Clone the project by running `git clone git@github.com:carltonstith/dealership-inventory-management-system.git`.

-Install `json-server` by running `npm install -g json-server`

 ## Development server